Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // Quack
-ttt_quack_credits_starting                  1       // The number of credits a quack should start with ttt_single_doctor_quack                     0       // Whether only a single doctor or quack should spawn in a round
+ttt_quack_credits_starting                  1       // The number of credits a quack should start with ttt_quack_fake_cure_mode                    0       // How to handle using a fake parasite cure on someone who is not infected.
+0 - Kill nobody (But use up the cure), 1 - Kill the person who uses the cure, 2 - Kill the person the cure is used on ttt_single_doctor_quack                     0       // Whether only a single doctor or quack should spawn in a round

 // Parasite